 Tampa's Lowry Park Zoo features 56 acres of lush, natural habitats comprising seven main offers outdoor exhibits for more than 1,500 animals including the habitats from a Native Florida that includes the manatee hospital.
 Other exhibits areas: Asian Domain, Primate World, Manatee and Aquatic Center, Florida Wildlife Center, Free-Flight Aviary, Wallaroo Station children's zoo, and the new Safari Africa.

 An optional kayaking ecotour and city tour will be available taking place on Saturday, June 8th.
-The $45 dollar cost will include a 2.5 hour guided kayak tour with Ripple Effects EcoTour and transportation to the historical city of St. Augustine.
+The $45 dollar cost includes a 2.5 hour guided kayak tour with Ripple Effects EcoTour and transportation to the historical city of St. Augustine.

 Ripple Effect guides offer over 15 years of paddling experience way off the beaten path.
 This 2.5 hour guided kayaking trip will give you unique access to the southern boundary of the Guana Tolomato Matanzas National Estuarine Research Reserve.
 This is the perfect central location to explore the Jordon and Mellon Island Sites that are part of Faver-Dykes State Park, The Princess Place Preserve, and the Pellicer Creek Aquatic Preserve.
 This biologically rich area has been described as "the cornerstone behind the nomination of the Matanzas River as the 25th National Estuarine Research Reserve of the United States".
 This is where the Matanzas Inlet, one of the only natural inlets on the east coast of Florida, collides with one of the most pristine, undeveloped streams in Florida, The Pellicer Creek.
 This is a comprehensive ecological and cultural kayak tour in this beautiful coastal system.